vortexdapp/vortex-dapp-main/README.md

 ## Test Vortex

 Vortex Dapp is currently live on Sepolia Testnet.
-You can try it here: [vortexdapp.com](https://vortexdapp.com)

 You can also try it on Base and Optimism, although current initial liquidity pool is set with a symbolic amount per token created, until our fundaraise.
 You can also add funds to the pool, by staking ETH on your preferred chain.

-## Features

-- **Multi-Chain Support**: Vortex Dapp is optimized to work on Base, OP, Arbitrum, BSC, Sepolia, and others.
-(Currently only live on Sepolia)
-- **Token Creation**: [Launch](https://go.vortexdapp.com/factory) new tokens with initial liquidity without costs and without coding.
-- **Staking**: [Stake](https://go.vortexdapp.com/stake) your ETH to contribute to the Vortex LP Lending Pool and earn 30% of the trading fees of tokens created through Vortex.
-- **Trading**: [Trade](https://go.vortexdapp.com/trade) tokens created on the Vortex platform.

 ### Invest

 If you are interested in seeing Vortex Dapp coming to life and invest on us, feel free to DM one of our cofounders [dcaldeirao1](https://t.me/dcaldeirao1) or [duball69](https://x.com/duball69).

-### Documentation

-Find more information about Vortex Dapp at our [official docs](https://docs.vortexdapp.com).

 ### Prerequisites